A NEW DAWN

 Fast forward to 2010… the promulgation of the Constitution provided for a decentralised system of governance for the management of wildlife resources in non-protected areas by landowners.

 This saw a renewed vigor to ensure that the national conservation association leverage and bargain power to advance their issues through policy advocacy at the national and regional levels, partnership with private sector and support from the international community.

 Political goodwill from the government through KWS who have the mandate over wildlife resources in the country (Wildlife Conservation and Management Act 2013) helped steer the process in the right direction.
-Their vast network and reach across the country made mobilization of participation across the country through the Community Wildlife Service department possible.
+Their vast network and reach across the country made mobilisation of participation across the country through the Community Wildlife Service department possible.

-Soon thereafter, a consultative forum with private sector stakeholders in conservancies was held to solicit input towards the development of the national conservancies association.
+Soon thereafter, a consultative forum with private sector stakeholders in the conservancy sector was held to solicit input towards the development of the national conservancies association.

 In December 2012, KWCA was endorsed and legally registered in April 2013 under the Societies Act.